luezoidtechnologies/laravel-core/readme.md

 A few cool features of this package are:
  1. Simplest & fastest way to create [CRUD](#1.-creating-crud)s.
  2. Pre-built support to define table columns which are to be [specifically excluded](#2.-exclude-columns-for-default-post-&-put-request(s)) before creating/updating a record(in default CRUD).
- 3. Pre-built Search & Filter queries ready to use with just configuring components.
+ 3. Pre-built Search & Filters ready to use with just configuring components.
  4. Pre-built Pagination ready.
  5. Relationship's data in the APIs is just a config thing.
  6. Better way to correctly fire an event upon successful completion of an action.